-Izola is a nice small town (about 16,000 inhabitants) seaside, very colorful, with facades reminiscent of Italy, a few tens of kilometers from here, on the Adriatic coast.
-The alleys are all narrow, paved ground, multicolored facades, flowered balconies.
-It’s pretty, it’s really charming.
-Izola is a small tourist town very well equipped.
+Izola is a lovely small town (about 16,000 inhabitants) seaside, very colorful, with facades reminiscent of Italy, a few tens of kilometers from here, on the Adriatic coast.
+The alleys are all narrow, paved ground, multicolored facades, and flowered balconies.
+It’s pretty; it’s really charming.
+Izola is a small tourist town very well-equipped.

 We can feel the Italian past in architecture.
-Moreover, the city has the particularity of being bilingual Slovenian and Italian, which is easily noticeable as soon as we put our eyes on a panel, or even on product labels.
+Moreover, the city is particularly bilingual in Slovenian and Italian, which is easily noticeable as soon as we put our eyes on a panel or even on product labels.

-If you want to go on holiday in this region, here are the interesting things to do in Izola:
+If you want to go on holiday in this region, here are the exciting things to do in Izola:

 – Take a walk on the harbor and drink a milkshake on the terrace.